feagi/feagi-core/README.md

 ## Project Status

-**Version**: 2.0.0
+**Version**: 0.0.1
 **Status**: Active development
 **Minimum Rust Version**: 1.75+

 FEAGI Core is under active development.
-The core APIs are stabilizing, but breaking changes may occur in minor releases until 3.0.
+The core APIs are stabilizing, but breaking changes may occur in minor releases.

 ## Community and Support